XinFinOrg/XDCMonitor/src/monitoring/consensus/miner/README.md

 - Get authoritative information about which rounds were missed
 - Identify which masternodes were expected to mine but didn't
 - Track the actual miners who took over after timeouts
+- Update this data periodically (every 50 blocks by default)

 ### Timeout Period Verification